We now accept all major Credit Cards & Debit Cards!

 In South Africa, individuals tax starts with what a person receives and accrues and includes this as part of their gross income for a particular tax year.
-Natural persons tax year of assessment run from March to February of the next year, for example: 1st March 2018 to 28th February 2019 is known as the 2019 tax year.
+Natural persons tax year of assessment run from March to February of the next year.
 Certain exemptions or deductions may be claimed against the gross income, in our preparation of your personal income tax return (ITR12)

 Our registered tax professionals specialize in the preparation and submission of your tax return or provisional tax that may include calculations of allowances you received or Capital Gains Tax and Fringe Benefit Tax.

 Income tax is the normal tax which is paid on your taxable income according to a sliding scale.